 |

-Wadiso is a comprehensive application built for the analysis and optimal design of water distribution systems.
-The program performs steady state and time simulation analysis with the capability to optimize pipe, pump and tank sizes for planning purposes, as well as water quality
+Wadiso is a comprehensive application for the analysis and optimal design of water distribution systems.
+The program performs steady state and time simulation analysis including water quality analysis, and allows the optimizing of pipe sizes for planning purposes.

-Wadiso offers some unique features, superior to any other available water distribution system
+Wadiso offers some unique features, superior to other available water distribution system

 Download Wadiso